Formerly the Ottawa Inuit Children's Centre, our agency name is now Inuuqatigiit Centre for Inuit Children, Youth and Families

-In partnership with parents and the community the Ottawa Inuit Children’s Centre fosters strong and proud Inuit children, youth and families.
+In partnership with parents and the community, Inuuqatigiit Centre for Inuit Children, Youth and Families, fosters strong and proud Inuit children, youth and families.

 To provide Inuit children and youth with a learning environment that will enhance their overall development; to foster positive parenting through support and education; and to promote the retention of the Inuit culture and language.

 Inuit Qaujimajatuqangit are the values that are understood to be “the Inuit way of doing things: the past, present and future knowledge, experience and values of Inuit society”.
-The Ottawa Inuit Children’s Centre reflects these values in the way we work.
+Inuuqatigiit reflects these values in the way we work.

 Inuuqatigiit strives to be a strong part of the Inuit community as an advocate and provider of exceptional services and benefits to urban Inuit children, youth and families.
 Guided by the Inuit value of “Pijitsirniq” — serving and providing for family and community — Inuuqatigiit will continue to promote the Inuit Way as we come together to help one another.
 The name change reflects the Inuit societal value of “Qanuqtuurniq” — being innovative and resourceful.
 Inuuqatigiit reflects the Inuit community’s ongoing commitment to help one another, for the future and betterment of our children.
 The best way to serve our community is to come together as a team, as a family and as a community to support one another in ways that are uniquely Inuit.
 Working together towards a common cause is what builds a stronger family and community.